tylerkrupicka/valleygirl/README.md

 Why not?

 ###But really why????
-We didn't really make this with the expectation that people would willingly install this on their browser.
-It's more of a joke for messing with your friends.
+We didn't really make this with the expectation that people would willingly install this on their browser -- it's more of a joke for messing with your friends.
 If you can actually find a legitimate use for this we'd love to hear it.

 ░░░░░░░░░░░░▄▄
 ░░░░░░░░░░░█░░█